-- a.
-The JPIWG Chair will: - (1) Ensure the accomplishment of JPIWG objectives and discharge of its responsibilities.
+a.
+The JPIWG Chair will:

+(1) Ensure the accomplishment of JPIWG objectives and discharge of its responsibilities.

+(2) Convene the JPIWG as required, but at least quarterly, to review ICE reports; supply chain metrics and reviews conducted in accordance with Reference (an); physical inventory accuracy in accordance with Reference (ai); and other physical inventory results to identify actions needed to improve processes or resolve problems.

-- (2) Convene the JPIWG as required, but at least annually, to resolve problems. - (3) Submit minutes of each JPIWG meeting to the ASD(L&MR) and JPIWG representatives. - (4) Submit recommendations for changes to the DoD supply system to the ASD(L&MR). - (5) Maintain a current list of JPIWG representatives. - (6) Present problems to the JPIWG for resolution. - b.
-JPIWG members will: - (1) Attend all JPIWG meetings or ensure alternate Military Department and Defense Agency representation is provided. - (2) Furnish the Chair a copy of items of interest for the JPIWG. - (3) Respond to taskings emanating from JPIWG meetings. - (4) Present the Military Department or Defense Agency position and be authorized to negotiate and seek agreement with JPIWG members to achieve the goals and objectives of the DoD PICP. - 5.
-ADMINISTRATION.
+(3) Submit minutes of each JPIWG meeting to the ASD(S) and JPIWG representatives.

+(4) Submit recommendations for changes to the DoD supply system to the ASD(S).

+(5) Maintain a current list of JPIWG representatives.

+(6) Present problems to the JPIWG for resolution.

+b.
+JPIWG members will:

+(1) Attend all JPIWG meetings or ensure alternate Military Department and Defense Agency representation is provided.

+(2) Furnish the Chair a copy of items of interest for the JPIWG.

+(3) Respond to taskings emanating from JPIWG meetings.

+(4) Present the Military Department or Defense Agency position and be authorized to negotiate and seek agreement with JPIWG members to achieve the goals and objectives of the DoD PICP.

+(5) Review DoD physical inventory results, performance metrics, the physical ICE reports, supply chain metrics, and other reviews conducted in accordance with References (an) and (ai):

+(a) For all materiel in accordance with Reference (ai) or stored within DLA's distribution centers and Service storage facilities.

+(b) To identify corrective plans of action to improve physical inventory processes as needed to produce materiel management outcomes in accordance with Section 9 and Reference (ai).

+5. ADMINISTRATION.
 Sponsors of JPIWG members will fund necessary travel and administrative costs associated with JPIWG functions.